 It is important to note that the thickness or thinness of the blood vessel refers to the wall size and not the diameter of the vessel.

 The blood vessels become less elastic and can be calcified over time.
 This is referred to as an age-related change, something everyone goes through.
-The entire body undergoes these types of changes as one ages.
+The entire body undergoes these types of changes as one gets older.
 Most of the changes are associated with the general weakness of body physiology.
 Over time, these changes, after being affected by comorbidities can be severely detrimental to an individual’s health.

 Previous studies on aging and age-related effects on blood vessels

 Moreover, the use of stem cells by researchers was responsible for another significant limitation in the research of blood vessels.
-Stem cells are the undifferentiated cells in the embryonic stage that can differentiate into any other type of cells.
+Stem cells are the undifferentiated cells in the embryonic stage that can differentiate into any other type of cell.
 These are the cells that all human cells start off as.
 However, differentiating them into cells of blood vessels to study them further didn’t provide the results that scientists had hoped for.

 Martin Hetzer, Salk’s vice president and chief science officer is the head of the new research team in which he and his team claim to have found a solution to this problem.
 However, in 2015, Hetzer was in the team that initially used stem cells to form cells of the blood vessels.
-The major limitation of this study was that the blood vessel formed had no age-markers and was brand new and therefore could not be used for the purpose of studying effects of aging on blood vessels.
+The major limitation of this study was that the blood vessel formed had no age-markers and was brand new and therefore could not be used for the purpose of studying the effects of aging on blood vessels.

 Effects of age on blood vessels finally understood